-“Chris and team at Gateley Legal have been brilliant since our partnership started almost six years ago.
+“The team at Gateley Legal have been brilliant since our partnership started almost six years ago.
 I’d like to thank everyone at Gateley Legal for their incredible hard work throughout this process.
 PwC helped educate us on this process and I’ve learned so much throughout.
 Thanks again to all at PwC for their support in this deal that will no doubt help elevate Gymshark into a truly global brand.”

 Paul Richardson of Gymshark added:

-“We have worked with Chris and the team for a few years now and on a range of areas as our business has grown.
+“We have worked with the team for a few years now and on a range of areas as our business has grown.
 It’s been so important for us to have advisers around us that we can not only trust but that will also tell it like it is and Gateley has certainly proved itself to be one of those.
 We look forward to working with them as we take this next important step in the Gymshark story.”

 Supporting Gymshark since 2014

 Gateley first started working with Gymshark in 2014 when the shareholders were advised that they should put in place a formal shareholders’ agreement between them.
 This work was completed in spring 2015 and, as the business grew rapidly, the original shareholders’ agreement was varied and replaced in October 2015 when Steve Hewitt came on board as the new CEO.

 Whilst we were carrying out our corporate work, the directors realised that they needed more help on general commercial matters and we were asked to advise on trade mark registrations.
 As a result, advised on how to protect the Gymshark brand and to deal with international oppositions, infringements and occasional third party counterfeiting.